JoshHofer01/UserManagement/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:5001` (or `http://localhost:5000`).

 ### 4. Access Swagger UI

-Navigate to `https://localhost:5001/swagger` to view the API documentation and test endpoints.
+Navigate to `UserManagementAPI_HostAddress/swagger` to view the API documentation and test endpoints.

 ## API Endpoints